geoffreypi/strand-game/docs/design-v2.md

 9. **Player control:** Can players manually adjust folds, or is it purely deterministic?
 10. **DNA binding:** When multiple Bind-X amino acids exist, how do they collectively recognize sequences?
 11. **Curl mechanics:** How much does CRL bend DNA/RNA?
 Fixed angle or variable?
+12. **PBF catalysis:**
+    - How does PBF "read" adjacent codon to determine which amino acid to add?
+    - Codon table: Real genetic code or simplified mapping?
+    - Spatial constraints: Exactly one hex away or flexible?
+    - Does growing chain need to be fed through specific geometry?

 **Protein-as-Machine Mechanics:**
 1. **Interaction range:** How do folded proteins detect and act on molecules?